Beginner Guide

 Digital privacy is not about having something to hide — it is about having the right to control your personal information.
 Every day, we share data through our online activities: browsing the web, using apps, sending messages, and sharing photos.
 Without proper precautions, this data can be collected, analyzed, and used in ways we never intended.

 Data breaches expose millions of records every year.
 Identity theft costs victims billions of dollars annually.
 And targeted advertising, while seemingly harmless, represents a massive surveillance infrastructure that tracks your behavior across the internet.
+Your data is one of the most valuable assets in the digital economy — and you deserve to decide who has access to it.

 The good news is that protecting your digital privacy does not require technical expertise.
 A few key practices can dramatically reduce your exposure.